DSCourse001/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 1. Appropriately labels the data set with descriptive variable names.
 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Furthermore this script can install required R Packages and Download source data from the URL if it is not exists in the folder "UCI HAR Dataset" under your Working Directory in R.
+Furthermore this script can install required R Packages and Download Source Sata from the URL if it is not exists in the folder "UCI HAR Dataset" under your Working Directory in R.

 ### Results
 After you run [run_analysis.R] (run_analysis.R) R Script it will produce "tidy_data.txt" file with a Data from "tidy_data" data.table. "tidy_data" data.table will be held in memory.